LaVashikk/MultiPortals/README.md

 > **Warning:** When you are ready to publish your map, you **MUST** pack all the custom content (`/scripts/`, `/materials/`) into your final `.bsp` file.
 Use a tool like `Pakrat` or other to do this, otherwise other players will not see the portals correctly.

+## Examples TODO

+The MultiPortals package includes example maps to demonstrate its capabilities.
+Feel free to explore them to gain a better understanding of how to use the features and unleash your creativity!
+Check the `Examples` folder!

 ## Credits
 The MultiPortals was created by <a href="https://www.youtube.com/@laVashikProductions">LaVashik</a>.
 Please give credit to LaVashik when using this in your projects :>